Symmetric Key Algorithms

 The rapid increase of computing power beginning in the 1970s transformed the cryptography landscape.
 Hundreds of algorithms have been developed and hundreds have been broken.
 There are three algorithms which are notable for their resistance to decryption and their wide-spread usage.

-• The Data Encryption Standard (DES) algorithm was developed at IBM and first published in 1977.
+The Data Encryption Standard (DES) algorithm was developed at IBM and first published in 1977.
 It was one of the first N.S.A. approved standards for encryption.
 It was widely used from 1977 until 2000.
 It was also widely studied and informs the design of later algorithms.
 However, it is now considered insecure.
 Modern computers can decrypt a DES encrypted message in less than a day.
-There is a successor to DES which is Triple DES (DES encyrption applied three times) which is still considered secure and is commonly used.
+Its successor Triple DES (DES encryption applied three times) is also no longer recommended: NIST disallowed three-key Triple DES (TDEA) for applying cryptographic protection after December 31, 2023 and withdrew SP 800-67 Rev. 2 in January 2024.
+Use AES instead.

-• The Advanced Encryption Standard (AES) algorithm was selected by the N.S.A. as the winner of an algorithm competition held in 2002.
-It is also known as "Rijndael" (pronounced rain-dahl) because that was its name during the competition.
-AES has not yet been broken is still considered strong enough to encrypt U.S. classified data.
+The Advanced Encryption Standard (AES) algorithm was selected by N.I.S.T. as the winner of an algorithm competition that concluded in October 2000, and was published as the federal standard FIPS PUB 197 on November 26, 2001.
+It is also known as “Rijndael” (pronounced rain-dahl) because that was its name during the competition.
+AES has not yet been broken and is still considered strong enough to encrypt U.S. classified data.

 Symmetric Key Algorithms Pros and Cons